-The following table summarizes investments for which fair value is measured using the NAV per share practical expedient as of December 31, 2015 and 2014, respectively.
+The following table summarizes investments for which fair value is measured using the NAV per share practical expedient as of December 31, 2016 and 2015, respectively.
 There are no participant redemption restrictions for these investments; the redemption notice period is applicable only to the Plan.

-Redemption 2015 2014 Unfunded Frequency (if Redemption Investment Fair Value Fair Value Commitment currently eligible) Notice Period Common Trust Fund \$10,380,058 \$10,588,620 N/A Daily 12 or 30 months
+Redemption 2016 2015 Unfunded Frequency Redemption Investment Fair Value Fair Value Commitment (if currently eligible) Notice Period Common Trust Fund \$11,240,591 \$10,380,058 \$ 20,000 Daily 12 or 30 months

-Note 4 - Related Party and Party-in-Interest Transactions
+Note 4-Related Party and Party-in-Interest Transactions

 Certain of the Plan's investments are shares of mutual funds managed by the Trustee, therefore, these transactions qualify as party-in-interest transactions.
-Investment management fees paid to the Trustee during 2015 and 2014 were netted against investment returns.
+Investment management fees paid to the Trustee during 2016 and 2015 were netted against investment returns.
 As discussed in Note 1, employer matching contributions are invested in the common stock of the Plan Sponsor.
 Participants may also elect to invest in the common stock of the Plan Sponsor.
 These transactions qualify as related party and party-in-interest transactions.
-Total purchases at market value related to the common stock of the Plan Sponsor for 2015 and 2014 were \$6,599,862 and \$5,219,719, respectively.
-Total sales at market value related to the common stock of the Plan Sponsor for 2015 and 2014 were \$10,595,107 and \$6,920,362, respectively.
+Total purchases at market value related to the common stock of the Plan Sponsor for 2016 and 2015 were \$9,083,784 and \$6,599,862, respectively.
+Total sales at market value related to the common stock of the Plan Sponsor for 2016 and 2015 were \$8,413,466 and \$10,595,107, respectively.
 Additionally, the Plan issues loans to participants, which are secured by the participants' account balances.
 These transactions qualify as party-in-interest transactions.

-Note 5 - Plan Termination
+Note 5-Plan Termination